ewowi/StarDocs/docs/StarBase/Contribute.md

     * Akemi like effect for StarLight - need to design a StarMod avatar
     * Create a universal fire effect, suitable for 1D, 2D and 3D.
 See also [StarLight Effects](https://ewowi.github.io/StarDocs/StarLight/Effects/) on effect and projection dimensions
 * Create new projections - Medium
-    * revisit the projection mechanism: @ewowi, planned in July
+    * revisit the projection mechanism: @ewowi, planned in July, WildCats08
     * See [theory](https://ewowi.github.io/StarDocs/StarLight/ProjectionsAndMappings/#more-theory)
 * Fixture generator preview - Medium
 * Generate your fixture - Medium